atlassian/redis-dump-restore/README.md

 dumpEx
   .on('data', function (key, data, ttl) {
     // Do something with data.
-    // Both key and data are Buffers.
+    // Both key and data are Buffers with binary data.
     // ttl is 0 if key expiration is not set, otherwise it is a positive value in milliseconds.
   })
   .on('error', function (err) {